Home/ Blog/ Synthesis Essay

 The most common mistake at this stage is starting to write before understanding whether you are making an argument or explaining a topic.
 That misread determines your entire structure.

-You are not reading to absorb everything.
-You are reading to find three things in each source: the main claim, the key evidence, and the author's position on the synthesis essay topic.
+Read each source to find three things: the main claim, the key evidence, and where the author’s position agrees with or contradicts the other sources.
 Take notes in a consistent format, one row per source with those three columns.

 Once you have read all sources, look across your notes.
 Where do sources agree?
 Where do they contradict?
 Where does one complicate or add nuance to another?
 The intersections and tensions in your notes are where your synthesis lives.